 - Confidentiality: any personal information, protocols and findings will remain confidential.

-We host a series of advice surgeries in Cardiff and Bangor for researchers to present ideas or draft proposals and receive a service user/carer perspective on their research plans.
+We host a series of advice surgeries in Cardiff and Bangor for researchers to present ideas or draft proposals and receive a lived experience perspective on their research plans.

-28 September 2020 – Online advice surgery for researchers applying for the Research for Patient and Public Benefit (RfPPB) scheme
+2 June 2021, 2pm – 4pm – Online research clinic for researchers applying for the Research for Patient and Public Benefit (RfPPB) scheme

 The group is free to access, but places are limited.